draditi/test_repo/README.md

 test_repo
 =========

-demosnstration given by Kevin, the TA.
+demonstration given by Kevin, the TA.